Frequently Asked Questions

 How do I define icons for my operators?

-You can specify icons using the Icon Experience collection.
+You can specify icons using the icons available by default (Icon Experience collection).
 Add the icon name in your extension's configuration file using the icon attribute for each operator.

 Can I use pip packages with my extension?